notacoderr/BloodVault2/node-app/README.md

 ## Directory overview

+- `app.js` – lightweight bootstrap that starts the Express/Socket.IO server.
-- `server.js` – entry point that boots Express, configures Socket.IO, registers
+- `server.js` – configures Express, Socket.IO, registers routes and initialises
-  routes and initialises Agenda jobs.
+  Agenda jobs.
 - `config/` – database configuration shared by the Sequelize models.
 - `models/` – Sequelize model definitions mirroring the BloodVault domain.
 - `migrations/` – schema migrations that can be executed with `sequelize-cli`.